How To Convert YouTube to WAV

-In fact, YouTube was found in 2014 to be accountable for more than 40 percent of music listening around the world.
-A crazy amount of that music is found using searches and discovery methods to find music you want to keep on your iPhone or Android device for later.
-And we aren’t just talking about the newest Ed Sheeran or Bruno Mars singles out for listening.
-Plenty of users upload free or Creative Commons media onto YouTube, making it a great place for creative types to discover media for their next film, episode, or video game.
+In fact, in November of 2018 YouTube reported that it had paid out $1.8 billion dollars to the music industry as a whole in the previous year.
+That’s an astonishing amount of music content being moved through a “video” site.
+Millions of people find music on You Tube and decide that they want to keep it.
+We aren’t just talking about the newest Ed Sheeran or Bruno Mars singles; plenty of users upload free or Creative Commons media onto YouTube, making it a great place for creative types to discover media for their next film, episode, or video game.
 And while YouTube Red does allow users to save these types of files to your phone for offline listening, the only way to grab that copyright-free content is to use an outside download source, especially if the uploader themselves have not officially provided users a download link to use in order to grab the media they’d like.

-Luckily, we can help.
 It’s not difficult to download content from YouTube to use in your own videos—again, either with the copyright holder’s permission, by using Creative Commons content, or by following Fair Use laws depending on your nation of origin—but, as with all media-based content, you’ll want to try to get the highest quality copy of something you can.
 Say, for example, you’ve found the perfect clip to use in the sketch show you’re filming for YouTube.
 Instead of using an MP3 or AAC file, you’ll want to spring for something that can hold a bit more fidelity in its digital sounds.
-Unlike those former two file types, .WAV is the perfect audio file format for amateur content creators, a lossy format that still sounds great without the space requirements of AIFF or FLAC lossless files.
+Unlike those former two file types, .WAV is the perfect audio file format for amateur content creators.
+WAV is an older format but still a standard.
+It’s a lossy format that still sounds great without the space requirements of AIFF or FLAC lossless files.

 So how do you gain access to a WAV file from YouTube?
 There’s a couple distinct ways, either involving a specific program installed on your computer to handle the job, or by using an online converter tool (for those of us who don’t often have to download audio files from YouTube).
 Obviously, the method you choose really depends on how often you’re downloading music and audio tracks from YouTube.
-If you’re a regular user of the platform, downloading tracks regularly to save to your computer, you might want to look into keeping a desktop application on your PC.
-This can often be more reliable than other web-based downloading methods.
-Otherwise, if you’re an irregular downloader of WAV files from YouTube, you can probably save yourself some setup time and just stick to the online-only methods.
+If you’re a regular user of the platform, downloading tracks regularly to save to your , you might want to look into keeping a desktop application on your PC.
+This can often be more reliable than other web-based downloading methods, but it does cost money for the application.
+Otherwise, if you’re an occasional downloader of WAV files from YouTube, you can probably save yourself some setup time and just stick to the online-only methods.
 Let’s take a look at how you can download music files in WAV format from YouTube, both online and with a desktop application.

 Things to Keep in Mind When Downloading